xtool-org/xtool/Documentation/xtool.docc/Appex.md

 }
 ```

 > Note: Blindly refreshing once an hour isn't a great strategy in practice but it makes for a short snippet.
-I never said this was a tutorial on writing _good_ WidgetKit code: there's plenty of other resources online if that's your goal!
+I never said this was a tutorial on writing _good_ WidgetKit code; there's plenty of other resources online if that's your goal, including Apple's own [documentation](https://developer.apple.com/documentation/widgetkit).

 Finally, build and run with `xtool dev`.
-You should be able to find the widget in your widget library.
+You should be able to locate the widget in your widget library and add it to your home screen!